top of page

 When did Expressionism finish

-Expressionism as an art movement started around 1905 in Germany and Austria.
+Expressionism, an art movement, started around 1905 in Germany and Austria.
 It was a powerful reaction against the traditional art forms that had been prevalent until then.
 Expressionist artists wanted to challenge the status quo, reject academic conventions, and experiment with new styles.

 The Expressionism movement continued throughout the first half of the 20th century but started declining after World War II.
 As society changed, so did people's tastes in art.
 The optimism and energy that defined early Expressionism gave way to more somber moods and introspection.

-In addition to this shift in attitude, other factors contributed to the demise of Expressionism as a dominant artistic force.
+In addition to this shift in attitude, other factors contributed to Expressionism's demise as a dominant artistic force.
 New trends like Pop Art emerged during the 1950s and captured people's imagination with bold colors, commercial appeal, and witty concepts.

 By the mid-1950s, most artists who had identified themselves as part of Expressionism moved on or evolved into different styles altogether.
-However, many contemporary artists still embrace some of the core principles of expressionistic painting, such as subjectivity over objectivity; emotional intensity; distortion; symbolism; non-naturalistic color palettes; among others – making its influence felt even today.
+However, many contemporary artists still embrace some of the core principles of expressionistic painting, such as subjectivity over objectivity, emotional intensity, distortion, symbolism, and non-naturalistic color palettes, making their influence felt even today.

 bottom of page